chanzuckerberg/open-science/publications.md

-# Open access to publications
+# Preprints and publications

+Overview of preprints and publications
+- why preprints?
+- how do open access publications fit into the publication cycle

+General activities:
 - Posting preprints
 - Choosing journals to maximize impact and access to publications
 - Understanding journal policies for sharing manuscripts elsewhere